 The cost of installation will vary based on several factors.
 The most important being the number of solar panels being installed.
 The cost of a solar installation in Singapore ranges from S$15,000 to S$36,000 or more.
 That said, a good estimate will be S$20,000 as most residential solar panel systems are around 10 kWp (S$2,000/kWp).
 Besides the number of solar panels installed, roof material, orientation and complexity are other factors that can affect installation costs.

-Are there any solar payment plans available?
+What kind of solar payment plans are available?